 - Turn over the paper in the tray and make the copies again.
+This technique can be used for both the internal paper trays and the Bypass Tray (also called Tray 5).
 If feeding performance is improved, continue to load the paper in this manner. - Open a fresh ream of paper.
 Load the fresh paper and run the job again.
 If the paper jams stop, discard the paper that was causing the jams. - Occasionally, the top sheets of a newly opened ream will curl in the opposite direction to that of the remaining sheets in the ream, indicating that the paper is adjusting to the humidity level in the room.
 To obtain consistent curl for all sheets in the ream, allow the opened ream to remain in the room until all the sheets have acclimated to the environmental conditions. - Change the paper feed orientation.
 For example, if feeding long-edge first (LEF), try feeding short-edge first (SEF).